Recent advances in therapies mean that psychosis is now more treatable than ever before.

-- Medication: A person with psychosis may be prescribed antipsychotic medicines.
+- Medicine: A person with psychosis may be prescribed antipsychotic medicines.
 Treatments work by altering chemicals in the brain, including dopamine.
 Antipsychotics usually take several weeks to reduce symptoms, such as hallucinations or paranoia.
-But they may immediately produce a calming effect and aid sleep.
-Antipsychotic medications may cause side effects, so it is important to find the right medication for each person.
+But they may immediately produce a calming effect and help you to sleep.
+Antipsychotic medicines may cause side effects, so it is important to find the right medicine for each person.

 - Psychological therapy: There are several psychological treatments available to people who are experiencing psychosis, depending on their individual needs.
 These include supportive psychotherapy, cognitive behaviour therapy (CBT), family therapy and self-help groups.